-Millions of individuals who are involved in a car accident in our country and nearly half of them suffer a permanent disability of some kind.
+Millions of individuals who are involved in a car accident in our country every year.
+Nearly half of them suffer a permanent disability of some kind.
 Those disabling injuries lead to serious impairment of normal function, including paralysis and neurological deficits.
-In 2014, Arkansas Traffic Crash Statistics reported 60,947 car accidents which injured 27,502 people.
-Of those, 47 were fatalities.
+In 2019, more than 500 people died in a car accident on Arkansas roads.

 Fort Smith Major Roadways

 Fort Smith, the second-largest city in Arkansas, is one of the two county seats of Sebastian County.
 With a population of more than 86,000, Fort Smith is easily a major transportation hub for the surrounding cities.
 The city is located at the intersection of two major interstates and surrounded by the Arkansas River on three sides.

 Fort Smith sits southwest of where Interstate 40 and the future Interstate 49 intersect.
 The new Interstate 49 will extend south to join Interstate 30 in Texarkana, Texas.
 Two other major highways also run through Fort Smith – US 71 and US 64.